learning-zone/angular-basics/README.md

 The animation transition function is used to specify the changes that occur between one state and another over a period of time.
 It accepts two arguments: the first argument accepts an expression that defines the direction between two transition states, and the second argument accepts an animate() function.
-Let's take an example state transition from open to closed with an half second transition between states.
+Let\'s take an example state transition from open to closed with an half second transition between states.

 ```typescript
 transition('open => closed', [